Suni Hạ Linh: Early life

-Ngô Đặng Thu Giang was born into a family where both her parents and older sister are dancers.
+Ngô Đặng Thu Giang was born into a family where her parents and older sister are dancers.
 Her father is Ngô Đặng Cường, a former principal of the Ho Chi Minh City Dance School.
 She had an interest in music since she was a middle school student.
 In 2008, Cleverlearn English Center cooperated with Ho Chi Minh City Television and Music World Company to organize the English singing contest Cleverlearn Super Stars.
 She participated in this contest and won first prize.

-Listening to her parent's advice, she chose to pursue the finance degree at the Victoria University of Wellington in New Zealand and eventually completed her study abroad.
+Listening to her parents' advice, she chose to pursue the finance degree at the Victoria University of Wellington in New Zealand and eventually completed her study abroad.
 Upon returning to Vietnam, she worked at a bank for three months before realizing that the job was unsuitable for her.

 Career

 2012–2015: Participate in music competitions

-In September 2012, Thu Giang participated in the show K-Pop Star Hunt Audition in Vietnam, and became the runner-up.
-She and Nguyễn Diệu Hương Trang, the audition's champion, were the two representatives of Vietnam participating in the K-Pop Star Hunt Season 2 contest in Korea along with 14 other contestants, but she stopped in the Top 16.
+In September 2012, Giang participated in the show K-Pop Star Hunt Audition in Vietnam, and became the runner-up.
+She and Nguyễn Diệu Hương Trang, the audition's champion, were the two representatives of Vietnam participating in the K-Pop Star Hunt Season 2 contest in Korea along with 14 other contestants, and she stopped in the Top 16.
 In 2014, she participated in the VK-Pop Super Star and finished in the third place.
-In May 2015, Thu Giang participated in the TV show Chinh phục ước mơ but was eliminated in the first challenge.
+In May 2015, Giang participated in the TV show Chinh phục ước mơ and was eliminated in the first challenge.

 2015–2017: Debut single "Em đã biết"

-In 2015, Ngô Đặng Thu Giang had a new stage name, Suni Hạ Linh.
+In 2015, Giang had a new stage name, Suni Hạ Linh.
 In October 2015, she collaborated with Phạm Hồng Phước to release a song titled "Cảm ơn người đã rời xa tôi".
 The song was written based on the book of the same name by writer Hà Thanh Phúc.

 In 2016, she released the first single, "Em đã biết".
 The song belongs to the Rnb/Soul genre with a gentle music style and was nominated for "Phenomenal Song" at Green Wave Award 2016.
 In October 2016, she released the single "Say Yes".
 In July 2017, she released the single "Cảm nắng" consisting of two songs: "Cảm nắng" và "Tình đầu".